pingcap/docs/tikv-configuration-file.md

 + The longest inactive duration allowed for a peer.
 A peer with timeout is marked as `down`, and PD tries to delete it later.
 + Default value: `"10m"`
-+ Minimum value: When Hibernate Region is enabled, the minimum value is peer-stale-check-interval * 2；when Hibernate Region is not enabled, it is 0.
++ Minimum value: When Hibernate Region is enabled, the minimum value is `peer-stale-check-interval * 2`; when Hibernate Region is disabled, the minimum value is `0`.

 ### `max-leader-missing-duration`